2010 - 2015 by M. D. Vaden

-Regarding the rarest of the rare redwoods, should people advertise maps?
+Regarding the rarest redwoods ... superlatives ... should people advertise maps?
 Should parks build decks?
 Is damage a concern?
 This question can apply to Hyperion, Iluvatar or Albino redwoods

-One reason for some secrecy is to keep the forest floor and soil around those redwoods from getting thrashed: an extra benefit and option to the general public.
+One reason for secrecy is to keep the forest floor and soil around those redwoods from getting thrashed.
+In fact, I can document just how fast the deterioration occured in one area, over just 5 years.

 There already are redwoods with decks and fences and signs and trails.
-Those options are like redwoods at Founders Grove, Bull Creek Flats or Stout Grove.
+Those options include redwoods at Founders Grove, Bull Creek Flats or Stout Grove.
 For those who have been there, you know that the plants on the ground are gone for good.

-Secrecy for other redwoods simply adds one more option: redwoods that people can find on their own, redwoods without decks, redwoods with more vegetation near the base.
+Secrecy for other redwoods does not add a singlerestriction.
+It adds one more option: redwoods that people can find on their own, redwoods without decks, redwoods with more vegetation near the base.
 The lack of directions merely keeps traffic to a minimum, without restricting people from looking.

 People who claim there are elite visitors or restricted groves, basically fabricate complaints out of thin air.
 But they are the exception and not the rule.
 The preponderance of redwood visitors go without a "yours or mine" mindset, and are there to enjoy the forest.